 A student who wants to earn academic credit in the English Department should proceed as follows:

 - Secure an internship for the upcoming fall, interim, spring, or summer.
 For help with finding an internship, contact the Piper Center.

-- Contact the department internship director or department chair to ask about the suitability of the internship for course credit in the English department.
+- Contact the English Department Chair to ask about the suitability of the internship for course credit in the English Department.

 - Find a faculty member to act as your on-campus internship supervisor.
 Discuss the goals of the internship and college and department policies on internships.